 Evelyn’s tense figure relaxed and her eyes returned to their usual pearly beauty.
 “I’ve learned about this place before,” she said in an enthusiastic state of content.

 The drastic shift was as unsettling as it was before, despite that I understood her a little more.
 The understanding was only superficial though.
 All I knew was that not knowing things scared her and knowing them fixes it.
 I couldn’t really empathize with how it felt.

 Taro laughed and said, “Well there’s the Evelyn we know!
 It didn’t take much.
 Now let’s figure out how to get out of here.”

-We start our journey on a strange path that seemed like it shouldn’t exist down here.
+We began our journey on a strange path that seemed like it shouldn’t exist down here.

 “Where do you think this path goes?”
 I asked.